RodrigoScola/vscode-text-objects/README.md

 -    see if it works on tsx and jsx all the things (mainly conditionals) - DONE
 -    add the on language events - DONE
 -    see if the todos are valid still - DONE

--    organize into good js
+-    organize into good js - DONE

+check all the queries

 ### Misc